awsdocs/amazon-redshift-developer-guide/doc_source/r_STV_RECENTS.md

 venue where venueseats > 50000 order by venueseats desc;
 ```

-The following example returns a list of queries \(if any\) that are running or waiting in queue to be executed:
+The following example returns a list of queries \(if any\) that are running or waiting in queue to run:

 ```
 select * from stv_recents where status<>'Done';